qLibc

 queueqqueue container pointer.

-outoutput stream FILE descriptor such like stdout, stderr.
+outoutput stream such as stdout or stderr.

 Returns

-true if successful, otherwise returns false.
+true on success, otherwise false.

 Definition at line 441 of file qqueue.c.